thatqui/lnqui/README.md

 - We have example files ([qui/index.html](qui/index.html) and [qui/style.css](qui/style.css)).
 - Create a folder with your username.
 - Write your HTML. (you can copy qui folder.)
+- Add your name to [index.html](./index.html).
-- And open an issue in my repo.
-I'll look.
+- And open pull request.

 ## Q&A